Skip to footer content

 $vbLabelText $csharpLabel

 This code creates a multi-section form template organized into logical parts.
-The helper methods AddSectionHeader and SetFormRow reduce code repetition, following patterns similar to those used when adding text to PowerPoint slides.
+The helper methods AddSectionHeader and SetFormRow reduce code repetition.
 The Table constructor accepts row and column parameters, while Rows and Cells collections provide access to individual table cells.
 Each section contains a styled header followed by a table with fillable fields.
 This modular approach makes it easy to add date picker fields, dropdown list options, or check box sections as requirements change.
 You can also use picture controls to embed images and date controls to add date picker fields.
-For image handling best practices, refer to IronPPT's image management guide.
+For more on working with paragraphs in IronWord, consult the how-to guides.

 Microsoft Word document showing a Job Application Form template with fields for Full Name, Email Address, Phone Number, and Date of Application in a table format